-Our detailed guide on the breath-focused meditation practice of Kriya yoga will be available in Spring 2021.
-Kriya Yoga for Self Discovery, Practices for Deep States of Meditation can be pre-ordered from our publisher, Inner Traditions.
+Our detailed guide on the breath-focused meditation practice of Kriya yoga was released in the Spring of 2021.
+Kriya Yoga for Self Discovery, Practices for Deep States of Meditation can be ordered from our publisher, Inner Traditions or most booksellers.

 Learn how to:

 Gain an understanding of Kriya yoga and the spiritual wealth it brings, including Self-Realization of non-dual reality.